-The following Pensions guidance note Produced in partnership with Barnett Waddingham and Rowan Harris of Quattro Pensions provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Barnett Waddingham and Rowan Harris of Quattro Pensions provides comprehensive and up to date legal information covering:

 When a member of a pension scheme becomes entitled to receive their scheme benefits, they can usually take part as a tax-free lump sum.
 HMRC calls this a ‘pension commencement lump sum’ (PCLS).
 Taking a lump sum is usually at the option of the member who will need to elect the amount they take, but the scheme rules should be checked for procedural or other requirements.
 Under current legislation a PCLS is tax free, and so is usually an attractive option for members.